typemill/docs/02-for-writers/05-plugins.md

 # Plugins

-TYPEMILL ships with some standard plugins.
-You can activate and configure all plugins in the author panel under `settings` and `plugins`.
-Right now TYPEMILL provides these four plugins:
+TYPEMILL has its own [plugin directory](https://plugins.typemill.net).
+You can upload all plugins to the plugin folder and then activate and configure the plugin in the author panel under `settings` and `plugins`.

-* **Cookie Consent**: Adds a cookie consent banner to your website.
+Some examples for plugins are:

 * **Analytics**: Adds Matomo (Piwik) or Google Analytics to your website.
 * **Highlight**: Highlights code in code-blocks (useful for developers).
 * **Math**: Write math with Markdown and MathJax or KaTeX.
 Check the [markdown reference page](/info/markdown-test).